jenkins-x/jx-docs/content/developing/_index.md

 Keep in mind, this development workflow helps you make changes before even checking in your code to the repo, or submitting a formal pull request.
 Really meant for you to validate your changes fast!

 {{% /note %}}

-## Develop Using DevPods and an IDE
+## Develop Using DevPods and a desktop IDE

-In this scenario, you are using an IDE such as Atom or VSCode which in fact has a plugin for `Jenkins X`.
+In this scenario, you are using a desktop IDE such as VS Code or Intellij which in fact have [a plugin](/developing/ide) for `Jenkins X`.
 You are making **iterative** changes using your IDE and said changes are reflected immediately when you open the `url` assigned to your `DevPod`

 <figure>
 <img src="/images/developing/developer_workflow_ide.png" />